MR

 What Happens if You Were Overpaid in the GST Payment?

-If the CRA recalculates and discovers that you have been overpaid for the GST/HST credit, they will notify you.
+They will notify you if the CRA recalculates and discovers that you have been overpaid for the GST/HST credit.

 Thus, until the balance is repaid, the CRA will not disburse any future GST/HST credit payments or tax refunds.